Andrettin/Wyrmsun/readme.txt

 - Caravans can now be built at Markets, allowing trade with foreign markets.
 - Fixed issue which caused transporters to unload all units inside if a transporter unit's button was clicked while the transporter wasn't on a coast.
 - Fixed issue with corpse sight being greater than it should be.
+- A worker who is carrying resources will now return them to a stronghold upon right-clicking on it, instead of garrisoning in it.
+- A worker will now repair damaged garrisonable structures when right-clicking on them, isntead of garrisoning in them.

 -----------------------------------------------------------------------
 - 2.7.1